beigecode/rewardai-sdk/docs/x402-integration.md

 - **`streaming`**: Continuous micro-payments over time
 - **`conditional`**: Payments based on conditions

-PumpBuddy can evolve to support these as needed.
+RewardAI can evolve to support these as needed.

 ## Facilitator Endpoints